Palmyra Atoll: National Wildlife Refuge and National Monument

 In March 2003, TNC conveyed 416 acre of the emergent land of Palmyra to the United States to be included in the refuge.
 In 2005, it added 28 acres to the conveyance.
 TNC and Henry Ernest Cooper's descendants kept their remaining private land tracts.

-The conveyance to TNC from the Fullard-Leos in 2000 was subject to a preexisting commercial fishing licence.
-Then in 2001 the Secretary of the Interior banned commercial fishing near Palmyra but allowed sport fishing, as quoted above.
+The conveyance to TNC from the Fullard-Leos in 2000 was subject to a preexisting commercial fishing license.
+Then, in 2001, the Secretary of the Interior banned commercial fishing near Palmyra but allowed sport fishing, as quoted above.
 In January 2007, the commercial fishing licensees sued the United States in the Court of Federal Claims alleging that, under the Takings Clause, the Interior Department regulation had "directly confiscated, taken, and rendered wholly and completely worthless" their purported property interests.
-The United States filed a motion to dismiss the lawsuit, and the court granted the motion.
+The United States moved to dismiss the lawsuit, and the court granted the motion.
 On April 9, 2009, the court's decision was affirmed by the Court of Appeals for the Federal Circuit.

-In November 2005, TNC established a new research station on Palmyra to study global warming, coral reefs, invasive species and other environmental concerns.
+In November 2005, TNC established a new research station on Palmyra to study global warming, coral reefs, invasive species, and other environmental concerns.

 The Pacific Remote Islands Marine National Monument, comprising Palmyra Atoll, Baker Island, Howland Island, Jarvis Island, Johnston Atoll, and Kingman Reef, was established on January 6, 2009, by proclamation of President George W. Bush.
 This national monument extends 50 nmi offshore and is managed by the U.S. Fish and Wildlife Service and National Oceanic and Atmospheric Administration.
+In 2025, this was renamed Pacific Islands Heritage Marine National Monument.